Dead (musician): Personality

 In interviews, fellow musicians often described Dead as odd and introverted.
-Mayhem drummer Jan Axel "Hellhammer" Blomberg described Dead as "a very strange personality […] depressed, melancholic, and dark".
-Likewise, Mayhem guitarist Øystein "Euronymous" Aarseth once said, "I honestly think Dead is mentally insane.
+Hellhammer described Dead as "a very strange personality […] depressed, melancholic and dark."
+Likewise, Euronymous once said, "I honestly think Dead is mentally insane.
 Which other way can you describe a guy who does not eat, in order to get starving wounds?
 Or who has a T-shirt with funeral announcements on it?"
 Former Mayhem drummer Kjetil Manheim later likened Dead's personality to that of Marvin the Paranoid Android.
-Some authors have speculated that Dead may have had Cotard delusion, a very rare condition that manifests in believing one's body is not that of a living human but instead a corpse; this theory is supported by a variety of statements from Dead on the subject of his blood and body.
+Some authors have speculated that Dead may have had Cotard's syndrome, a very rare condition that manifests in believing one's body is not that of a living human but instead a corpse.

-According to Emperor drummer Bård "Faust" Eithun: